muneko/Covid-19-Numbers/README.md

 # Covid-19-Numbers
 Looking at the data differently

-This area provides numbers you may find useful.

-There are currently 3 information files:

-us-running-total - shows by month the number of deaths since April of 2020

-us-daily - shows a daily running total plus a number count for that day

-us50state - shows a list of the 50 US states, a running total for each state along with a daily count
+us50avg - shows a list of the 50 US states, a running total for 15 to 30 days, and the total for that period, and the daily average for that period.

 In each case the amount of data is kept to a minimum.